tramitit/guides/en/slovakia/application_for_a_criminal_record_extract.md

 categories:
 - Slovakia
 date: '2024-06-07'
-description: Learn how to obtain a Criminal Record Extract in Slovakia for employment, immigration or legal purposes.
-Steps, required documents, and providers included.
+description: Learn how to apply for a Criminal Record Extract in Slovakia, including required documents and procedure.
+Ideal for job seekers, immigrants, and legal matters.
 draft: false
-meta_title: 'Criminal Record Extract in Slovakia: Procedure & Providers'
+meta_title: How to Obtain a Criminal Record Extract in Slovakia
-title: 'Criminal Record Extract in Slovakia: Procedure & Providers'
+title: How to Obtain a Criminal Record Extract in Slovakia
 translationKey: slovakia-application_for_a_criminal_record_extract
 ---

 ## Description
 ### What is it?